c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 Program ended with exit code: 0
 ```

+# Algorithm of Factor project.

+1. iterate over the range number 2 to number 20
+2. for each number get its prime number
+3. if the number is prime print it
+		*if the number is not prime print its factors
+4. terminate the program returning 0.

+# Algorithm to get prime number and factors

 # * [Some Pointers on Pointers](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+There are some finer points (no pun intended) about pointers and parameters that you should know about.
+These will help you to understand the best ways to use, and maybe when not to use, pointers in your program.

 # * [Pass-By-Value vs Pass-By-Reference](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [The NULL Pointer Value](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [The Dark Side of Pointers](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)